yiktungY/mapNote-Ts-antD/README.md

 ##deployment

-Also, you can check my demo here(Desktop version only):
+Also, you can check my demo here:
 [Demo](https://map-search-seven.vercel.app/)

 ## Tech Stack